Live 10 Technical FAQ

 How CPU intensive is it?

 Compared to other wavetable synths it is CPU efficient.
 Please keep in mind that by nature wavetable synthesis can be very CPU intensive in comparison to other forms of synthesis, especially when using high polyphony and unison in combination.
+See our dedicated article on how to optimize Wavetable's CPU usage.

 Can I use Capture for audio?